-- (i) As at 31 December 2023, included in the balance represented bank deposits of RMB2,635,725,000 (equivalent to approximately HK\$2,908,522,000) (2022: RMB2,593,009,000 (equivalent to approximately HK\$2,902,874,000)) placed at a non-banking financial institution in the PRC, which is a fellow subsidiary of the Group (note 40(d)). - (ii) Cash at banks earns interest at floating rates based on daily bank deposit rates.
+- (i) As at 31 December 2024, included in the balance represented bank deposits of RMB1,043,319,000 (equivalent to approximately HK\$1,126,680,000) (2023: RMB2,635,725,000 (equivalent to approximately HK\$2,908,522,000)) placed at a non-banking financial institution in the PRC, which is a fellow subsidiary of the Group (note 40(d)). - (ii) Cash at banks earns interest at floating rates based on daily bank deposit rates.
 Short term time deposits are made for varying periods of between one day and one year depending on the immediate cash requirements of the Group, and earn interest at the respective time deposit rates.
-The bank balances are deposited with creditworthy banks with no recent history of default. - (iii) Included in balance represented pre-sale proceeds of HK\$1,269,925,000 (2022: HK\$1,263,996,000) from properties held for sale under development placed at designated bank accounts under supervision pursuant to relevant regulations in the PRC, of which HK\$450,608,000 (2022: HK\$512,248,000) cannot be released until certain conditions are fulfilled according to relevant regulations while the remaining amounts can be released to the Group for meeting the payment needs for certain prescribed costs associated with the property development. - At the end of the reporting period, these balances included an amount of HK\$11,031,073,000 (2022: HK\$8,135,337,000) which was denominated in Renminbi ("RMB").
+The bank balances are deposited with creditworthy banks with no recent history of default. - (iii) Pre-sale proceeds of HK\$803,070,000 as at 31 December 2024 and HK\$1,269,925,000 as at 31 December 2023 from properties held for sale under development placed at designated bank accounts under supervision pursuant to relevant regulations in the PRC were included in assets classified as held for distribution, cash and bank balances and restricted bank balances, respectively. - According to relevant regulations, balances of HK\$430,734,000 as at 31 December 2024 and HK\$450,608,000 as at 31 December 2023 which cannot be released until certain conditions are fulfilled were included in assets classified as held for distribution and restricted bank balances, respectively.
+The remaining amounts can be released to the Group for meeting the payment needs for certain prescribed costs associated with the property development. - At the end of the reporting period, these balances included an amount of HK\$11,740,914,000 (2023: HK\$11,031,073,000) which was denominated in Renminbi ("RMB").
 The RMB is not freely convertible into other currencies, however, under Mainland China's Foreign Exchange Control Regulations and Administration of Settlement, Sale and Payment of Foreign Exchange Regulations, the Group is permitted to exchange RMB for other currencies through banks authorised to conduct foreign exchange business.

-26 Payables, accruals and other liabilities, and contract liabilities
+27 Payables, accruals and other liabilities, and contract liabilities